gitdata/gitdata-cli/README.md

 #### Fetch
-The gitdata fetch command copes facts from a somewhere else into your gitdata repository.
+The gitdata fetch command copies facts from a somewhere else into your gitdata repository.
 The location being fetched from can be a remote or can be anywhere else you can get to from your computer.
 The facts fetched will be placed into a temporary holding area that will allow you to work with them without committing